google/libsxg/docs/sxg_signer_list.md

 - `expires` : Unix time of SXG expiration time.
 - `validity_url` : Validity URL to be embedded into SXG.
 Must be null terminated.
 Will be deep copied.
 - `private_key` : ECDSA private key to be used for generating signature.
 Reference count will be incremented.
-- `public_key` : X509 certificate correspoindings to the `private_key`.
+- `public_key` : X509 certificate corresponding to the `private_key`.
 Reference count will be incremented.
 - `certificate_url` : URL for distributing CBOR file of the public_key.
 Will be deep copied.
 - `target` : Signer list to be modified.